majestic53old/CFCC/README.markdown

 Using This Library
 ======

-To use CFCC, simply include the library in your project with the appropriate linker flag:
+To use CFCC as a static library, simply include the library in your project with the appropriate linker flag:
 ```
 -lcfcc
 ```